 Businesses generally have a choice over which depreciation method they will use.
 However, there are varying elements and characteristics of each method that make them better suited to certain situations.
 Here’s a closer look at each:

-The most common and straightforward way to calculate depreciation expense is the straight-line method.
+The most common and straightforward way to calculate depreciation expense is the straight-line method of depreciation.

 Here’s the formula for the straight-line depreciation method: